 Are you really going to be able to effectively promote social distancing within your facility?
 How can groups effectively be managed?

-Yes, 10 campers MAXIMUM per group is the CDC’s suggested guideline.
-Camps have been advised to keep these same groups together with minimal outside mixing of children from other groups (i.e. pool, sharing a large shared space by individual sectors) to help contain any potential spread of the virus.
+Yes, 15 campers MAXIMUM per group is the CDC’s suggested guideline.
+As the world begins to slowly re-open, we will continue to be mindful of camper exposure to outside pods (i.e. pool, sharing a large shared space by individual sectors) to help contain any potential spread of the virus.

-Can you please go into details about your plans for personal protection for campers & staff, sanitization procedures, and medical protocols?
+Can you please go into detail about your plans for personal protection for campers & staff, sanitization procedures, and medical protocols?

 Our top priority remains the safety of our campers and staff.
 Guidelines are constantly being updated and we will keep families up to date with changes.
-As of today, this is how we see procedures running:
+In 2020, the following applied and will continue unless otherwise noted in future publications:

-- Sanitizing and hand-washing stations will be located in all classrooms, field spaces, and active usable camp space.
-Bathrooms will be deep cleaned frequently with personal attendants on duty to provide cleanliness checks.
+Sanitizing and hand-washing stations will be located in all classrooms, field spaces, and active usable camp spaces.
+Bathrooms will be deep-cleaned frequently with personal attendants on duty to provide cleanliness checks.

 How will trips and transportation work?